peredovitch/revue-de-presse-embed/README.md

 Key idea:
 > Provide a readable overview — not full readability — to preserve traffic to the source.

+---

+## 🎯 Who is this for?

+This plugin is designed for:

+- Editorial websites publishing press reviews
+- Cultural and music blogs referencing external articles
+- Curated link collections with commentary
+- Journalists and researchers sharing sources with context

+Typical use case:
+> You want to show enough of an article to understand its content, while encouraging readers to visit the original source.

+---

+## 🧭 Use cases

+- Press review sections (“revue de presse”)
+- Annotated article collections
+- Music criticism and concert reviews referencing media coverage
+- Academic or journalistic source aggregation

 ## Main features:

 * Gutenberg block